Yerkes-Dodson Law illustration

 • For complex tasks, high arousal can harm attention, memory, and problem-solving.

 • The original 1908 study used mice learning discrimination tasks under different strengths of electrical stimulus; Yerkes and Dodson concluded that the relation between stimulus strength and learning speed depends on task difficulty.
-(Psych Classics)

 Usage Example